-- Note that in rule #2 we used the term “phrases” instead of “words.”
+Note that in rule #2 we used the term “phrases” instead of “words.”
 In truth, “keywords” is a misnomer.
-These days, we search by phrase or complete sentence.
+These days, we search databases using phrases or complete sentences.
 This is because single-term searches yield a broader list of results than desired.
 For example, let’s imagine that I want to know the specifics of Jupiter’s air composition.
 If I type in “Jupiter,” I’ll receive a list containing any document related to Jupiter, but most of them might not be relevant.
 Therefore, choose keyword phrases that comprise two to four words.

-- Avoid using terms already present in your research paper’s title, particularly if your journal says not to include them.
+This is particularly true if your journal says not to include them.
 Why?
-Your title is searchable and will be weighted (marked to have greater weight by a programming code), so keywords should contain a list of words that supplement your title’s content.
+Your research paper title is searchable and will be weighted (marked to have greater weight by a programming code), so keywords should contain a list of words that supplement your title’s content.
 Even if your journal doesn’t restrict title word use in keywords, we recommend using this valuable real estate for alternate terms (see rule #7).

 We hope these quick tips help you choose the best research paper and abstract keywords.
 Remember, the point of these terms is to help your paper gain visibility among your target audience.
 So, make sure that your search terms are ones that your desired readers would use!